elementary/appcenter-web/_apps/org.gnome.Evince.md

 redirect_from: org.gnome.Evince.desktop/
 ---

-A document viewer for the GNOME desktop.
-You can view, search or annotate documents in many different formats.Evince supports documents in: PDF, PS, EPS, XPS, DjVu, TIFF, DVI (with SyncTeX), and Comic Books archives (CBR, CBT, CBZ, CB7).
+<p>A document viewer for the GNOME desktop.
+You can view, search or annotate documents in many different formats.</p>
+<p>Evince supports documents in: PDF, PS, EPS, XPS, DjVu, TIFF, DVI (with SyncTeX), and Comic Books archives (CBR, CBT, CBZ, CB7).</p>